tannisanta/CodeinPlaceProject/README.md

 - Excluding specific symbols from the password generation process

 I believe this project serves as a simple yet efficient solution for individuals who need to generate secure passwords, associate them with memorable keywords, and store them in a centralized location, allowing easy access from anywhere for managing test accounts or accounts that do not require robust security measures.

+## Mood Checker

+### Idea

+The project aims to start the user's day positively by acknowledging their mood and offering a relevant quote or message to uplift their spirits or celebrate their happiness.
+The purpose is to provide a simple yet thoughtful interaction that can potentially improve the user's mindset and overall well-being.

+### Use case

+The primary use case for this project is to serve as a morning routine or daily ritual for individuals who value self-reflection and desire a positive start to their day.
+It can be particularly useful for those who find comfort in inspirational quotes or motivational messages, especially during challenging times.
+I am a fan of quotes and I believe they are small pieces of wisdom that connect us as humans.

+### How it works

+This script enhances the user's mood by providing personalized quotes.
+It reads quotes from two text files: one for positive moods (happy or okay) and another for negative moods (sad).
+After prompting the user to input their current mood, the script randomly selects and displays a relevant quote from the corresponding file, offering a tailored, uplifting message to the user.

+### Things out of scope

+- Mood tracking over time.
+- Personalization that is based on user preferences or specific circumstances
+- Customization options for adding, changing, or removing the quotes from files.

+While the Mood Checker project is relatively simple, it could serve as a starting point for more advanced projects or it can be slightly improved for self-reflection purposes.